 I’m always on the hunt for a delicious, filling drink, and this Hunger-Curbing Antioxidant Meal Smoothie delivers!
 This drink is sweet and convenient to drink on the go.
 It’s also balanced and filling enough to replace a full meal when necessary.
 You won’t be disappointed.

-What’s so great about this Hunger-Curbing Antioxidant Meal Smoothie?
+Why are antioxidants important in this Hunger-Curbing Antioxidant Meal Smoothie?

 An antioxidant is any substance that prevents or stops oxidation.
 Remember from high school chemistry that oxidation is what happens when oxygen exposure changes the chemical makeup of a compound.
 Iron turns to rust as a result of oxidation.